jivak1/PythonDockerManagmentTool/README.md

 Note: Some tests related to listing images and containers are not included due to the inability to guarantee consistency in the test environment.

+##### Application deployment:

+- Created a dockerfile and containerised application
+- Created a custom kubernetes deployment with the container image
+- Created a NodePort service to expose the application to localhost

+Note: Please add the container image to the namespace before kubernetes deployment